Back to Tutorials

 Tutorial

 The first three parts of this series built an agent, orchestrated it with workflows, and hosted it in a harness.
-Every code sample used agent.generate() — call it, await it, get a finished answer.
+Every code sample along the way used agent.generate() — call it, await it, get back a finished answer.
+That's a fine shape for a script running quietly in a terminal.

 That's streaming.
 In this part I swap generate() for stream() and follow the data all the way to a UI.